Polar Star Travel Staff

 I left my small home village in 1988 to become a guide to the world.
 I guided in several different destinations, in 16 different countries for about 13 years.
 During my years as a guide, I gained a lot of experience and knowledge about different countries, continents, languages, cultures, religions, history and of animals and plants.
 Guiding abroad was a shocking and mind-opening experience.

-I arrived back to my home farm in 2001.
+I arrived back to my home stead in 2001.
 I worked for about 19 years at Visit Levi, from where I have continued here to the office of Polar Star Travel.
 Sometimes, however, I can't resist the invitation of the microphone and I get to enjoy the joy of guiding, telling our guests about the wonders of my home region.
 Time stands still in Lapland - our guests get to experience this wonder with us.

 Everyday hustle and bustle is forgotten in my home village of twenty residents.
-Nature with its wonderful lake views and silence are incredibly nice counterbalances to the hustle and bustle of work - even a world traveler's mind and soul rest.
+Nature with its wonderful lake views and silence are incredibly nice counterbalances to the hustle and bustle of work - even a world traveler's mind and soul rests.

 My quick visit to the north years ago has turned into an adventure I never would have expected.